RogerS49/GettingCleaningData/README.md

 + Column bind the activity.train, subject.train and train.data
 + Row bind the resulting test and training column accumulations
-+ Perform a test that the row bind is correct by taking the top ..of the test data set and the bottom of the training data set and ..checking if they equal the resulting rows in the binded data set.
++ Perform a test that the row bind is correct by taking the top of the test data set and the bottom of the training data set and checking if they equal the resulting rows in the binded data set.

 #### Extract from the Merged Data Set the Required Variables
 + Get the id's from the features of the columns required